crypto-org-chain/chain-docs/docs/wallets/cli.md

 ::: tip

-- Once you funds were unbonded, It will be locked until the `unbonding_time` has passed.
+- Once your funds were unbonded, It will be locked until the `unbonding_time` has passed.

 :::